jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8a.md

-+++
+---
-title=  "Wages"
+title: "Wages"
-# heading=  The Simplified Wealth of Nations by Adam Smith, Book 1 Chapter 8a
+heading: Chapter 8a of Book 1
-date=  2020-01-19
+date: 2020-01-19
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "High prices are caused by monopolies" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-7b" linkbtext=  "Chapter 7b" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-8b" linkftext=  "Chapter 8b" icon=  "/icons/smith.png"
+description: "High prices are caused by monopolies"
-+++
+icon: "/icons/smith.png"
+---

 ## Wages are Determined by Employers.
 Independent workers earn by the profit of their own work